-The three main trekking regions, Everest, Annapurna and Langtang, attract tens of thousands of trekkers every year.
+The most popular trekking regions of the entire Himalaya are, Everest, Annapurna and Langtang, which attract tens of thousands of trekkers every year.
 Facilities have never been better and easily rival those found in Europe or elsewhere; there are even some luxury lodges in the Everest and Annapurna should you want a touch of comfort!
 Trails are well maintained and safe, and the locals will welcome you with genuine friendliness that will make your heart melt.

 The other two-thirds of Nepal’s mountain terrain is normally considered ‘off-the-beaten-track’ and counts visitors in mere hundreds.
 From the lush rhododendron forests of the east to the dense woodlands in the west, the Nepal Himalaya is predominantly wilderness dotted with remote communities that have remained relatively untouched.
 In these regions, a small trekking group can make a real difference to lives that are barely subsistence.